Polaris-Suite/polaris-suite/README.md

 Polaris suite is a easy to use, light and collaborative web tesiting package for javascript and typescript projects.

-Visit [polaris-suite.io](https://github.com/Major-Project-BE2018SE/polaris-suite-web) for detailed information.
+Visit [polaris-suite docs](https://major-project-be2018se.github.io/polaris-suite-web/#/) for detailed information.

 ## Table of Contents